Tedis Ukraine: Description

 Tedis Ukraine is the Ukrainian distributor of international companies Philip Morris International, Japan Tobacco International, Imperial Tobacco and British American Tobacco, which make 99% of their sales in Ukraine through Tedis Ukraine.
 The purchased tobacco products are resold to 40-50 wholesale companies and 80,000 retail companies.

 As of 2020, Tedis Ukraine had 35 regional branches with 2,500 employees.
-In 2016 году, it paid 9 billion hryvnias in taxes, becoming one of the five largest taxpayers of Ukraine.
+In 2016 it paid 9 billion hryvnias in taxes, becoming one of the five largest taxpayers of Ukraine.
 In 2013, Megapolis Ukraine's revenue was 27.5 billion hryvnia, and it ranked fifth in the Forbes Ukraine 200 largest companies of Ukraine.

 As of 2017, among the owners of Tedis Ukraine were Boris Kaufman (47.22%), as well as British citizens Richard Duxbury (23.51%) and Richard Dorian Fenhalls.